Mingqi948/DistributedSystem/quoco-ws/README.md

 ````
 Also, you can just execute [./run.sh](run.sh) scripts.<br>
 <h3>Cautions</h3>
-After scripts running.
+After run.sh scripts running.
 You can press Ctrl + C to quit.
 And it will help you to stop/remove containers & images that are generated in early pahse.